-- A. Provide administrative and supervision of services to meet University goals in testing and program evaluation - B. Administer surveys and examinations such as ACT, SAT, GRE, GMAT, LSAT, MCAT, and other examinations to meet the needs of the University - C. Collect student performance data and share that data upon request - D. Assist departments with administering of examinations/surveys that aid in program evaluation - E. Develop brochures, flyers, general announcements and website information about the scope of examinations and services available in the Center - F. Offer periodic workshops on effective test-taking skills - G. Prepare an annual report on the operations of the Center.
-The annual report will be submitted to the Provost by July 15th - H. Other duties as assigned by the Provost - IV.
-SUPERVISORY OVERSIGHT AND RESPONSIBILITY
+- A. Provide administrative and supervision of services to meet University goals in testing and program evaluation - B. Administer surveys and examinations such as ACT, SAT, GRE, GMAT, LSAT, MCAT, and other examinations to meet the needs of the University - C. Collect student performance data and share that data upon request - D. Assist departments with administering of examinations/surveys that aid in program evaluation - E. Develop brochures, flyers, general announcements and website information about the scope of examinations and services available - F. Offer periodic workshops on effective test-taking skills - G. Prepare an annual report on the operations of the office.
+The annual report will be submitted to the Provost by July 15th - H. Other duties as assigned by the Provost